Abhizec123/InvSys/README.md

 ## ABOUT:

 ```
-So basically, it is a Desktop-Based Application that revolutionizes inventory control and sales management
+So basically, it is a Desktop-Based Application that revolutionizes inventory control and sales
- by merging Java, Swing, Jframe, and MySQL.
-It ensures efficient inventory management, real-time sales,
+management by merging Java, Swing, Jframe, and MySQL.
+It ensures efficient inventory management,
-and insightful data analysis, boosting business efficiency and informed decision-making for lasting growth.
+real-time sales,and insightful data analysis, boosting business efficiency and informed
+decision-making for lasting growth.
 ```

 ## NOTICE:

 ```
 1. Positive change the path for storing the pdf.
-You will find it in the "Sales.java" inside "save order
+You will find it in the "Sales.java" inside
-and print Bill" button.
+ "save order and print Bill" button.
 2. Databases need to be built for the same.
 Total tables used 5
 ```

 ## FEATURES & ADVANTAGES:

 ```
-1. **Database Architecture:** The system operates on a foundation of four principal tables - Category,
+1. **Database Architecture:** The system operates on a foundation of four principal
-Brand, Product, and Sales.
-These tables create an organized structure for efficient inventory data management.
+tables - Category, Brand, Product, and Sales.
+These tables create an organized structure
+ for efficient inventory data management.

 2. **Category and Brand Control:** Users enjoy the ease of introducing new categories and brands,
 providing structure to product organization and facilitating streamlined inventory handling.